 Vitamin P / Flavonoids – Basic types

 Oranges, per example, are perhaps one of the most valuable sources of flavonoids.
-This is one of the reasons why the consumption of fresh oranges (in fruit or juice form) recommended by doctors and nutritionists on a daily basis.
+This is one of the reasons why the consumption of fresh oranges (in fruit or juice form) is recommended by doctors and nutritionists on a daily basis.

 Listed below the most basic categories of flavonoids (worth knowing):